michuW93/microsoft_azure_fundamentals/az-204/microsoft_azure-AZ-204-questions_answers-.md

 12. find and replace in `<outbound>` because it's changing response body

 13. You have two Hyper-V hosts named Host1 and Host2.
 Host1 has an Azure virtual machine named VM1 that was deployed by using a custom Azure Resource
 Manager template.
 You need to move VM1 to Host2.
-What should you do?
-When you redeploy a VM, it moves the VM to a new node within the Azure infrastructure and then powers it back on, retaining all your configuration options and associated resources.
+What should you do? <br> When you redeploy a VM, it moves the VM to a new node within the Azure infrastructure and then powers it back on, retaining all your configuration options and associated resources.
+<b>From the Redeploy blade, click Redeploy.</b>

-14. You want to deploy an ARM template using C#.
+15. You want to deploy an ARM template using C#.
 The template deploys a single virtual machine in a new virtual network with single subnet.
 Which template files are necessary?
 `createVMTemplate.json` as the template file (it must be .json because ARM template!), `parameters.json` as the parameters file(it also must be .json!), `azureauth.properties` as the authorization file

-15. Standard tier plan and above supports Kafka messages in Event Hub.
+16. Standard tier plan and above supports Kafka messages in Event Hub.
 The Basic tier does not.

-16. `set AZCOPY_CONCURENCY_VALUE` on windows = `export AZCOPY_CONCURENCY_VALUE` on linux and MacOs.
+17. `set AZCOPY_CONCURENCY_VALUE` on windows = `export AZCOPY_CONCURENCY_VALUE` on linux and MacOs.
 This environment variable can increase the throughput when transferring small files and specifies the number of concurrent requests that can occur.

-17. <b>Blob permission</b> allow an anonymous user to read all the blobs in the container but not enumerate them.
+18. <b>Blob permission</b> allow an anonymous user to read all the blobs in the container but not enumerate them.

-18. <b>Timespan can be used only if the function app is running on a dedicated app service plan</b>, not available for consumption and premium plan.
+19. <b>Timespan can be used only if the function app is running on a dedicated app service plan</b>, not available for consumption and premium plan.

-19. To set up exception reporting, you will need the following:
+20. To set up exception reporting, you will need the following:
 * ensure application insights extension site extension is updated
 * add application monitoring extension
 * install application insights SDK in your app code